vanjacatak4/sauna-code-challenge/README.md

 # [Software Sauna](https://www.softwaresauna.com/) Code Challenge

-- Follow a path in ASCII Map
+Follow a path of characters & collect letters:

-- Find the position of character `@`
+- Start at the character `@`
+- Follow the path
+- Collect letters
-- Follow the path, stop when character `x` is reached
+- Stop when you reach the character `x`

-## Code Challenge
+## Assignment

-Write a piece of code that takes ASCII map as an input and outputs the collected letters and the list of characters of the travelled path.
+Write a piece of code that takes a map of characters as an input and outputs the collected letters and the list of characters of the travelled path.

-  - Input:
+Input:

-    - ASCII map (hard-coded, in a file, copied from a magic scroll - your choice)
+- a map (2-dimensional array) of characters in a data format of your choice (can even be hard-coded as a global constant)

-  - Output:
+Output:

 - Collected letters
 - Path as characters

-What we are looking for in the solution (things which will bring you points ;)):
+## What we are looking for in the solution

-- clean code
+- readable code
   - small methods/functions/classes
   - good naming
   - minimise code duplication
-    - separation of logic (e.g. walking around the map) and scaffolding (e.g. loading the map)
+  - separation of logic and scaffolding (e.g. walking around is separated from loading the map)
-- tests
-    - acceptance tests with pasted examples from below
+- automated tests
-    - microtests - small bits of logic should be tested separately (possible if clean code principles are observed, see above) ... for more on microtests see [this article](https://www.geepawhill.org/2020/06/12/microtest-tdd-more-definition)
+  - high-level tests (i.e. acceptance tests) which test that the program gives correct output for a given input, according to examples specified below
+  - unit tests which test small bits of logic separated from the rest of the program, e.g. advancing the current location based on the current direction

+## Specifications

-## Valid maps
+### Valid maps

-### Map 1 - a basic example
+#### A basic example

 ```
   @---A---+